 Thriving Neighborhood Surrounding Saint Luke's

 The connection between “place” and health is well documented.
 A person’s zip code can influence health more than their genetic code.
-Living in unhealthy homes and communities severely limits choices and availability of resources.
-Healthy environments include safe, well-maintained housing and neighborhoods with sidewalks, playgrounds and well-maintained parks, trees, attractive scenery and full-service grocery stores.
+Healthy communities include safe, well-maintained housing and neighborhoods with sidewalks, playgrounds and well-maintained parks, trees, attractive scenery and full-service grocery stores.